waliahimanshu/YelpedApp/README.md

 - `SavedStateHandle` is used in the detail screen, so the screen will survive the process death.
 - The data is cached with Room so the app works when there is no internet connection and data is persisted before.
 - Hilt is used for dependency injection.
-- View Models and repository are unit tested
+- View Models and repository are unit tested.

 ### UI Screen grabs